-Consumer responsibility is taking personal responsibility for the environmental costs and consequences of your consumption patterns and lifestyle.
+Consumer responsibility is taking personal responsibility for the environmental costs and consequences of what you purchase and use.

 Reuse and repurpose to reduce waste.

 - Be creative with gift wrapping.
 Use old calendars, catalogs, maps, or newspapers.
 Don't have compostable bags to collect food scraps?
 Use newspaper to line your bin.